anenriquez/mrta/README.md

 - Probabilistic Simple Temporal Network (PSTN)

 The temporal network represents a Simple Temporal Problem (STP).

+The allocation methods can be combined with the delay recovery methods:
+- preemption
+- re-allocation
+- relaxation of constraints

 The [mrta_stn](https://github.com/anenriquez/mrta_stn/) repository includes the temporal network models and solvers for the STP.